Syonix/monolog-viewer/README.md

             password: $upersecur3
             path: app/logs/prod.log
 ```

+The field `type` determines how the app will try to access the log file.
+For this, [Flysystem](http://flysystem.thephpleague.com/) is used.
+Currently implemented are `local` and `ftp`, but any other Flysystem Adapter can easily be added to the `Syonix\LogViewer\LogFile.php` constructor.
+Feel free to contribute.

 **Note:** If your `config.yaml` is invalid or none of your log files are readable, Monolog Viewer will display an error message.
 Also, if a client does not contain any logs, the client will not be listed in the navigation.

 ## Configuration values